Patterns

-These are the structural failure patterns I see repeatedly.
-Each one is a mechanical problem, not a motivational one.
-The system is generating the behavior.
-Different people in the same structure would produce the same outcomes.
+These are the patterns I see repeatedly in climate tech organisations.
+Each one is a mechanical problem, not a motivational one — the system is generating the behaviour, and different people in the same structure would produce the same outcomes.
+Each pattern below is a specific mechanism, with the diagnostic signal and the specific intervention that addresses it.

 The Strategy-Execution Gap

 Your strategy exists in a deck.
 Your team is executing something else entirely.
 Every advisor has told you it's a communication problem.
-It isn't.
+It isn't — the decision infrastructure that translates strategic intent into daily choices doesn't exist.

 Read the diagnosis →